-5 - Program Element Rationale and Expected Outcome - Element C Core Program Coordination
+- 5 Program Element Rationale and Expected Outcome Element C Core Program Coordination - a) Quantitative Baseline and Market Transformation Information

 Market Transformation (MT) metrics proposed in Tables 3 and 4 are preliminary.
 The proposed metrics are meant to initiate a collaborative effort to elaborate meaningful metrics that will provide overall indicators of how markets as a whole are evolving.
 MT metrics should neither be used for short-term analyses nor for specific program analyses; rather, should focus on broad market segments.